xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 At the effective layer, Q060 can be expressed as:

-> For natural dynamic problems in realistic discrete models, there should exist robust lower bounds such that any data structure design that attempts to push time or space costs below those bounds ends up in a persistent high-tension region of state space.
+> For natural dynamic problems in realistic discrete models, there should exist robust lower bounds such that any data structure design that attempts to push time or space costs below those bounds ends up in a persistent high tension region of state space.

 Formally, for each natural dynamic problem and model, we expect that there exists a constant `delta_DS > 0` and a band of admissible encodings such that:

 * If `Tension_DS(m)` remains below a small threshold for all scales and all relevant operation sequences, then `DS(m)` is essentially optimal in the sense of known or conjectured dynamic lower bounds.
-* If `DS(m)` claims time and space costs significantly below these lower bounds, then under any faithful encoding, `Tension_DS(m)` must exceed `delta_DS` for some states representing realistic operation sequences.
+* If `DS(m)` claims time and space costs significantly below these lower bounds, then under any faithful encoding in this class, `Tension_DS(m)` must exceed `delta_DS` for some states representing realistic operation sequences.

 ### 4.2 Current world as unresolved computational tension

-In today’s knowledge state, we lack such strong lower bounds for many natural dynamic problems.
+In the current state of knowledge, we lack such strong lower bounds for many natural dynamic problems.
 At the effective layer, this is reflected as:

 * For many plausible hypothetical designs `DS(m)`, we cannot show that `Tension_DS(m)` must be large, even if intuition suggests that their claimed costs are too small.
 * The gap between believed minimal costs and provable lower bounds appears as a region where `Tension_DS(m)` cannot be reliably certified as large or small.